 To install tsuru locally, one can simply run (requires VirtualBox):

-$ tsuru install
+$ tsuru install-create

+This command accepts custom configurations, as we’ll see in a later section.
+Without parameters, it uses the default configurations, which means creating a new VM with VirtualBox.
 After a couple of minutes you will have a full tsuru installation, inside a local VirtualBox VM, where you can start deploying your applications and experience the tsuru workflow.

 How it works¶

 tsuru installer uses docker machine to provision docker hosts, this means that it’s possible to use any of the core or 3rd party docker machine drivers on the installation.

 It will create a directory inside your

 and needed by docker machine to manage and provision your hosts: certificates,

 configuration files, your CA file etc.

 After provisioning the hosts, the installer will install and start every tsuru component as a swarm service on the hosts.

 Docker Machine drivers are responsible for provisioning docker hosts on different iaas’.
 The installer comes bundled with all docker machine core drivers and also supports the 3rd party ones; just make sure they are available in your $PATH.